 When you hear these magical words as you cross the finish line, you’ve accomplished something very special.

-Designed for the MASTERS (40+ years old) triathlete with multiple IRONMAN and/or IRONMAN 70.3 finishes, the primary goal of this training plan is to prepare you to EXCEL in your IRONMAN race.
+Designed for EXPERIENCED triathletes with multiple IRONMAN or IRONMAN 70.3® finishes, the primary goal of this training plan is to prepare you to excel in your IRONMAN race.

-Designed by exercise physiologist, coach and masters athlete David Glover, MSE, MS, CSCS, this plan encapsulates his education, experience - 28 IRONMAN distance finishes with an 8:51 PR - success and passion coaching thousands of triathletes to achieve their excellence...beyond what they knew they could do.
+Designed by Exercise Physiologist and Coach David Glover, MSE, MS, CSCS, this plan encapsulates his education, experience (28 IRONMAN distance finishes with an 8:51 PR) success and passion coaching thousands of triathletes to achieve their excellence...beyond what they knew they could do.

-Beginning 24 weeks before your goal race, this plan begins with a 6-week prep period (9 to 10.5 hours) then progresses through three base periods and one build period (16-19.5 hours is biggest training week) prior to tapering for your race.
+Beginning 14 weeks before your target race, this plan progresses through two base periods and one build period (18-19.5 hours is biggest training week) prior to tapering for your race.
 Each week typically contains 3x swims, 3x bikes, 3x runs plus 1 BRICK run and 2x strength training.
 Long rides are on Saturday with long runs on Sunday.
 Monday is the designated day off.
 Using the plan, you will build up to: 3,800 yards (or meters) swimming, 5-6 hours biking and 2.5-3 hours running.

 Prior to using this plan, you should be able to complete the following workouts:

-Purchase of this plan includes our comprehensive 40+ page Triathlon Training Guide, which explains how to use your training plan plus email access to David Glover at any time for questions that you may have about this plan.
+Purchase of this plan includes our comprehensive 40+ page Triathlon Training Guide, which explains how to use your training plan plus email access to David Glover at any time for questions about this plan.